Lok'nStore

-Lok'nStore Group PLC is a provider of self storage space in the UK.
-The company rents individual, storage units to both business and domestic / household customers.
-Lok'nStore has been listed on the Alternative Investment Market (AIM) since June 2000.
+Lok'nStore Group PLC was a provider of self storage space in the UK.
+The company rented individual, storage units to both business and domestic / household customers.
+Lok'nStore was listed on the Alternative Investment Market (AIM) since June 2000.

 History

 Lok'nStore was founded in February 1995 from one freehold store in Horsham, by Andrew Jacobs.
-Six years later the business became a public company.
+Five years later, in May 2000, the business became a public company known as Lok'NStore Group PLC.

 In 2003, the company received a takeover approach valued at around £33m, which was rejected by the Board.
 The company received a further takeover approach in 2009, which also did not proceed.

-In December 2018 the company purchased an existing storage business: 'The Box Room' in Hedge End, Southampton.
+In December 2018, the company purchased the existing storage business 'The Box Room' in Hedge End, Southampton.
 The Box Room building was then rebranded as an orange Lok'nStore centre.

-In February 2019, Lok'nStore Group Plc sold a document-storage business, Saracen Datastore Ltd, to Iron Mountain UK PLC for £7.6 million in order to pay down debt and help fund future acquisition and development plans.
+In February 2019, Lok'nStore Group PLC sold a document-storage business, Saracen Datastore Ltd, to Iron Mountain UK PLC for £7.6 million in order to pay down debt and help fund future acquisition and development plans.